Images

 Cost of ownership

 The smaller 52kWh and 59kWh batteries DC charge at a maximum speed of 145kW, which means that when hooked up to public rapid charger, Elroq models fitted with them can be energised from 10 to 80% in 25 minutes.
 The biggest 77kWh battery can be DC-charged at up to 175kW and can hit a 10 to 80% DC charge in 28 minutes.
+AC charging takes 5 hours 30 minutes with the 50 version, 6 hours 30 minutes with the 60 variant and 8 hours with the 85 derivative.
 The battery pack sizes we quoted reflect usable capacity and all models come with a six-metre, 32A Type 2 charging cable as standard.

 The battery's optimised preheating function increases efficiency at DC fast-charging stations.
 It is either activated automatically when using the navigation system's route guidance or can be started manually in the infotainment system's charging menu.
 The current temperature of the battery and the current state of charge are constantly monitored by the battery thermal management system, which activates the temperature control if necessary.